DevHarry066/feedback-app/README.md

 Added useEfect to edit the Feedback

-This includes backend API for response
+This includes backend with JSON-Server with Add, Edit, Get and Delete methods

 # Getting Started with Create React App